Dana White Calls Bruce Lee the Father of MMA but He Actually Rejected the Style

 With this new found idea, Bruce Lee fought many times not following any style, but he was fighting for what he felt were the most effective moves.
 These same techniques are seen today in MMA rings around the world.

-It wasn’t that Lee didn’t value martial arts, but that he felt it was best for the fighter to use what worked best to their capabilities.
-There is no one method or approach to fighting that is superior technic.
+It wasn’t that Lee didn’t value martial arts.
+But he felt it was best for the fighter to use what worked best to their capabilities.
+No one method or approach to fighting is a superior technique.

-Lee’s physical ability was awe-inspiring for many and continues to be for the many generations of athletes well after his time.
-Although his life was cut short, it didn’t put a cap on the impact he has made on many people over the years.
+Regardless, Bruce Lee has been a steady source of motivation for MMA fighters.
+Lee’s physical ability continues to inspire generations of athletes.
+Although his life was cut short, it didn’t put a cap on the impact he has made.